Joining the military to be a special operator is no easy task.

-Many people seeking to serve in the military (specifically the Navy SEAL, SWCC, EOD, Diver pipeline) struggle to prepare physically for the challenges they face.
-Most will think that are good to go and not train enough, some will over-train and break quickly, but some (20-25%) find the right amount of preparation to get both TO and THROUGH the training process.
-The process to join the Navy and charge forward into the special ops requires you to take critical steps BEFORE you join.
+Many people seeking to serve in the military (specifically the Navy SEAL, SWCC, EOD, diver pipeline) struggle to prepare physically for the challenges they face.
+Most will think they are good to go and not train enough, some will overtrain and break quickly, and some (20%-25%) will find the right amount of preparation to get both to and through the training process.
+The process to join the Navy and charge forward into the special ops requires you to take critical steps before you join.

-You should have taken this test some many times on your own that you have created a strategy to succeed with competitive scores.
-See Official Navy SEAL Website for the PST Calculator and see where you match up with previous recruits in the process of getting to BUD/S. You should also be so familiar with the official Navy SEAL website that there will be no surprises when you speak with a recruiter.
+You should have taken this test so many times on your own that you have created a strategy to succeed with competitive scores.
+See the Official Navy SEAL Website for the PST Calculator and see where you match up with previous recruits in the process of getting to Basic Underwater Demolition/SEAL (BUD/S) training.
+You also should be so familiar with the official Navy SEAL website so that there will be no surprises when you speak with a recruiter.

-However, there is no need to speak to a recruiter, until you can crush this PST.
+However, there is no need to speak to a recruiter until you can crush this PST.
 Recommended scores that traditionally are in the competitive range are the following:

-- 500yd Swim – 8:00-8:20 or faster
+- 500-yard swim: 8:00-8:20 or faster

-- Pushups 90+
+- Push-ups: 90+

-- Situps 90+
+- Sit-ups: 90+

-- Pullups 20+
+- Pull-ups: 20+

-- 1.5 mile run - 9 minutes or faster
+- 1.5-mile run: 9 minutes or faster

 You will be required to join the Navy with a different job.
-After a few years in the Navy, you can get orders to BUD/S via the lateral transfer process (see official site) but realize this upfront prior to signing anything.
-Consider your first PST with the SEAL mentor a job interview with perhaps one of the first SEALs you have ever met – do you want to be in the failure group or the passing group?
+After a few years in the Navy, you can get orders to BUD/S via the lateral transfer process (see official site) but realize this upfront before signing anything.
+Consider your first PST with the SEAL mentor a job interview and perhaps with one of the first SEALs you ever have met.
+Do you want to be in the failure group or the passing group?

 This journey to prepare for tough selection programs should not start in the recruiter’s office.
-It should be a significant amount of time that depends on your current fitness level, athletic history, and tactical fitness weaknesses as BUD/S will expose any weakness in the first few days of First Phase.
+It should be a significant amount of time that depends on your current fitness level, athletic history and tactical fitness weaknesses, because BUD/S will expose any weakness in the first few days of First Phase.